pbalykov/minesweeper/README.md

 # Minesweeper game

-# !!!!GAME works but not completely, no pause, no frame does not display end-of-game statistics

 ## Description of the project.

 This project is a miner game that includes source code, build automation scripts.
 This makes it easy to install and play the game.